 - Refer when you can’t deliver but don’t pass the buck.
 Passing the buck is passing the customer to another person who is probably better at customer service than you are.
 Keep control if you can, always telling the customer to come back to you and you will continue to help if you can or find someone who can.
 Sounds a little repetitive, but you set yourself up as the one who can ultimately deliver.

 - Teach listening skills and dealing with difficult people.
 Listening first, then repeating what you think the customer wants to do.
 As for dealing with difficult people, that almost goes back to understanding the customer and the barriers to good customer service.
-Customers may not be good communicators or decide to take out frustration out on the employee.
+Customers may not be good communicators or decide to take out frustration on the employee.
 Handling that deftly can make a friend and customer out of an irate individual; most times they just want to be heard.
 Learning how to deal with difficult people is major lesson in itself because it may involve diffusing anger or dealing with certain personality types.

-The last bullet is perhaps the most important of lessons to be learned in customer service training.
+The last bullet is perhaps the most important lesson to be learned in customer service training.
 Remember, customer service is for everyone.
 Although you may not want to mix managers and workers in the same class (because they will be dealing at different levels), it is a must-do training for employees at all levels–whether they have direct contact with others in their jobs.
 Colleagues are customers, too, and just as important as ones off the street.

 For more resources about training, see the Training library.

 For a look at the human side of training from my Cave Man perspective, please check out my book, The Cave Man Guide to Training and Development.